VirginioG/Enabling-and-Unlocking-Accounts-and-Resetting-Passwords/README.md

 </p>

 <h1>Enabling-and-Unlocking-Accounts-and-Resetting-Passwords</h1>
-In this tutorial, you'll set up a Domain Controller (DC) and a Client Virtual Machine (VM) in Azure, where the Domain Controller serves as the DNS server for the Client VM.
-You'll also configure basic network settings, Active Directory, and ensure proper DNS resolution for seamless communication between both machines.<br />
+This tutorial teaches you how to handle account lockouts by configuring Group Policy to lock an account after a set number of failed login attempts.
+It also covers disabling and re-enabling accounts in Active Directory and observing the corresponding error messages when trying to log in.
+Finally, the tutorial shows how to monitor login activity by reviewing logs on both the Domain Controller and the Client Machine.<br />

 <h2>Video Demonstration</h2>